BCLibraries/burns-exhibits/content/Ferocious_Females/Watery Depths.md

 >}}

 {{< figure src="054-Ferocious_Females.jpg"
-           headline="Woman in the water who promises men successfully fishing trips in exchange for their wives children" description="Asbjørnsen. *[East of the Sun and West of the Moon](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21325791980001021)*."
+           headline="Woman in the water who promises men successful fishing trips in exchange for their wives and children" description="Asbjørnsen. *[East of the Sun and West of the Moon](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21325791980001021)*."
 >}}